 Now I will subdivide the complete post into different categories of the website which you need to keep a check for while finding Job in Germany.

-The official Websites of German Government for finding Jobs in Germany
+Official German government websites for finding jobs in Germany

 The Networking Portals